Out & About: What to Do in Tokyo at Night

 Halloween in Shibuya

 Halloween in Shibuya is definitely a one-of-a-kind experience.
 Huge crowds gather in the centre of Tokyo to show off their unique costumes, take pictures and mingle in the streets.
 Some people go there to simply catch a glimpse of intricate costumes and others like to participate by dressing up.
 In recent years, however, there have been stricter rules implemented by the Japanese authorities.
 There is a drinking ban on Halloween day, meaning that selling alcohol in convenience stores is prohibited and people cannot drink on the street.
 Furthermore, in 2023 celebrating Halloween in the streets of Shibuya was prohibited.
-That being said, if you are looking for what to do in Tokyo at night during halloween, you can check out our Ultimate Guide to Halloween in Japan
+That being said, if you are looking for what to do in Tokyo at night during halloween, you can check out our Ultimate Guide to Halloween in Japan.

-Extroverted solo travellers, couples, small groups of friends.
+Best for: Extroverted solo travellers, couples, small groups of friends.

 Duration: October 31st